 At this point, the challenge is to narrow down the root cause as quickly as possible.
 As the DBA, this kind of investigation turns you into a detective, where every minute taken to find the problem has a real cost to the organisation’s productivity, as well as to your reputation.

-While bad deployments can eventually be tracked down by following other avenues, SQL Monitor now makes the cause of the problem instantly obvious by surfacing deployment information generated by Redgate’s deployment tools (DLM Automation, ReadyRoll, and SQL Compare) in context within SQL Monitor.
+While bad deployments can eventually be tracked down by following other avenues, SQL Monitor now makes the cause of the problem instantly obvious by surfacing deployment information generated by Redgate’s deployment tools (SQL Change Automation and SQL Compare) in context within SQL Monitor.

 You now see the release marked on the timeline immediately below the performance data, and upon hovering, we see which database was deployed to, as well as by what tool.
 This saves valuable time by instantly revealing the smoking gun, with no further exploration needed.

-This capability is part of Redgate’s SQL Toolbelt – it is available today for any changes made by the latest versions of DLM Automation and ReadyRoll, and will ship in SQL Compare within the next couple of weeks.
+This capability is part of Redgate’s SQL Toolbelt and is available for any changes made by the latest versions of SQL Change Automation, or SQL Compare.
 There’s zero setup needed, either in SQL Monitor or in the deployment tools, so changes made by anyone in the organisation using these tools will automatically be shown.

-Sometime in the future we hope to advance this even further, with information about the user responsible for making the change, and potentially the build number in the case of automated deployments.
-But for now, we hope that simply being able to correlate changes in key metrics with releases at a glance will make your life a little easier.
+We’ll be improving this feature further, with information about the user responsible for making the change, and potentially the build number in the case of automated deployments, making it even easier to correlate changes in key metrics with specific release activities.

 Check out the latest version of SQL Monitor, or read more about Redgate’s Database DevOps solution.
 As usual, we’d love to hear your feedback.
 How can we improve this further?
 Just drop an email to email@example.com.